christophenoel/geozarr-spec/README.md

 ## CF Conventions

-GeoZarr Arrays and Coordinates Variables MUST follow the (Climate and Forecast CF)[http://cfconventions.org/] conventions that are listed below.
+GeoZarr Arrays and Coordinates Variables MUST follow the [http://cfconventions.org/](Climate and Forecast CF) conventions that are listed below.
 However, it is recommended to follow the complete set of conventions.